getzlab/BTC_Cell_Line_Atlas_Manuscript/README.md

 # BTC Cell Line Atlas

 This repository contains the code used to generate the analyses and figures presented in:
-**"Generation of a biliary tract cancer cell line atlas identifies molecular subtypes and therapeutic targets"** (Vijay, Karisani, et al. 2025)
+**"Generation of a biliary tract cancer cell line atlas identifies molecular subtypes and therapeutic targets"**, Vijay, V., and Karisani, N., et al. [Cancer Discovery](https://doi.org/10.1158/2159-8290.CD-24-1383), 2025.

 ## 📦 Data Availability